-2.1.1.1.
-Related types of action, and their expected contribution to those specific objectives and to macroregional strategies and sea-basis strategies, where appropriate Reference: point (e)(i) of Article 17(3), point (c)(ii) of Article 17(9)
+2.1.1.1 Related types of action, and their expected contribution to those specific objectives and to macro-regional strategies and sea-basin strategies, where appropriate

+Reference: point (e)(i) of Article 17(3), point (c)(ii) of Article 17(9)

 The cross-border area has a significant potential for the use of renewable energy sources.
 Exploiting this potential requires large investments in infrastructure, while substantial cross-border effects would require improvement and harmonization of regulatory conditions at national levels, both of which goes beyond the framework of cross-border cooperation programmes.
 The impact of cross-border cooperation, however, is expected on the development of favourable models and exchange of experiences and practices that contribute to the reduction of CO2 emissions.
 Also, the programme aims towards the effects in reducing energy consumption, the introduction of innovative technologies in the field of renewable energy sources and in particular supporting models and practices that raise the energy efficiency of buildings and households.
 The actions will be focused on public infrastructure, creation of knowledge-base and human resources required for energy transition, as well as on national, regional and local agencies that promote energy efficiency and support and encourage end users to use energy from renewable sources and rationalise the energy consumption.
 Considering increasing energy demands and increasingly limited resources, the development of energy saving and energy efficiency enhancement methods will be a priority in the future development of the area.
+The programme will not support production of biomass deriving from deforestation or forest degradation or waste incineration or any activity leading to significant increase in incineration.